What exactly happens behind the scenes when you create an object with new?

 Constructor overloading means that multiple constructors exist within a class.
 You can then create objects in different ways.

-For example: if you know the length of a Clown you give it, otherwise you do not:
+For example: if you know the height of a Clown you give it, otherwise you do not:

 Clown oneClown = new Clown("Popov");